Marianos Argyros: Command in southern Italy

-Marianos then disappears from the scene until he was sent at the head of troops from the themes of Macedonia and Thrace in an expedition to southern Italy, dated by modern scholars to 955.
-A rebellion that had broken out in the local Byzantine themes of Langobardia and Calabria, involving also the imperial vassal city-state of Naples.
-The Byzantine expeditionary force encircled and besieged Naples, until the city surrendered.
+Marianos then disappears from the scene until he appears in the Southern Italian theatre, his arrival there dated by some scholars to 955.
 Marianos then took over the governance of the Byzantine provinces of Italy: in 956, he is attested as strategos (governor) of Calabria and Langobardia in a charter of privilege for the monastery of Monte Cassino.
 At about the same time, following a Fatimid raid on Almeria, war had broken out between the Fatimids and the Umayyad Caliphate of Cordoba.
 Fatimid sources report that the Umayyads proposed joint action with Byzantium, but Marianos appears to have been focused on suppressing the rebellion rather than engaging in war with the Fatimids.
 Byzantine envoys even went to the Fatimid caliph, al-Mu'izz, and offered to renew and extend the existing truce.
 Al-Mu'izz however, determined to expose the Umayyads' collaboration with the infidel enemy and emulate the achievements of his father, refused.